AI, Archives, and Authenticity: Getty Images and the Business of Visual IP

 Ken Mainardis

-Senior Vice President and Head of Content at Getty Images
+Senior Vice President, Global Head of Editorial at Getty Images

-Ken Mainardis is the Senior Vice President and Head of Content at Getty Images, leading its global editorial, creative, and archival strategy across the entertainment and media landscape.
+Ken Mainardis is the Senior Vice President, Global Head of Editorial at Getty Images, leading its global editorial and archival strategy across the entertainment and media landscape.

 Get in touch with Getty Images